karelxfi/sqd-docs/docs-mintlify/subsquid-network/reference/starknet-api.md

   data
 }
 ```
-A valid field selector for logs is a JSON that has a subset of these fields as keys and `true` as values, e.g. `{"fromAddress": true, "data": true}`.
+A valid field selector for logs is a JSON that has a subset of these fields as keys and `true` as values, e.g. `\{"fromAddress": true, "data": true\}`.